Class discussions on Discourse

 There are still things to figure out as well, but things are looking good.
 I wouldn’t go back; I think it’s easier to add the things I miss from Piazza to Discourse than the other way around.

-If you’ve got experience with this sort of thing and have suggestions or comments, then get in touch (@benswift or [email protected])
+If you’ve got experience with this sort of thing and have suggestions or comments, then get in touch ([email protected])

 1. I also teach all the artists & designers to use git—and it works really well… with the appropriate scaffolding.
 Knowing how to use version control really does feel like having superpowers when editing digital, and seeing artists and designers realise this is pretty cool.